solaranamnesis/robert-philips-greg/an-essay-on-meteorites/full-text-english.md

 498436 : 259081 :: 715 : 372.

 That is, a velocity more than 20 times too small to allow of the larger known meteoric masses to reach the earth, if projected from a lunar volcano.

+# Catalogue. --- No. 1.
+Stones and Irons.